criteo-forks/gpu-monitor/README.md

 The principle is as follows.
 A bunch of Bash / Python scripts runs regularly `nvidia-smi` and `ps` to extract data and sends them to my `public_html` space.
 Each time someone wants to see the status of the GPUs, the page `index.php` reads the latest data files for each server and displays those.

+This is a fork of https://github.com/ThomasRobertFr/gpu-monitor, with following changes:
+* UI reworked
+* Bug fixes
+* Install scripts
+* Consul discovery of GPU hosts

 ## How to setup

 ### Monitoring setup